Essay · May 2, 2026

 A methodology that emerged from real team experience — and how it extends Spec-Driven Development rather than replacing it.

-Part of Skill-Driven Development
+Part of IA

 It Started With a Jira Board

-Not intentionally.
-There was no meeting where someone said “let’s drop the spec here.”
-It happened organically.
-We had started with Spec-Driven Development (SDD) — defining requirements, writing structured markdown specs, feeding them to the AI coding agent.
+We had started with Spec-Driven Development (SDD): defining requirements, writing structured markdown specs, feeding them to the AI coding agent.
 The process worked.
-But for a specific category of tasks — repetitive, well-understood, technical — we noticed something: nobody was reading the spec afterward.
-The agent consumed it once, generated the code, and the spec sat static, never updated, never referenced again.
+For a specific slice of work — repetitive, well understood, technical — we noticed something else: nobody was reading the spec afterward.
+The agent consumed it once, generated the code, and the spec stayed static: never updated, never referenced again.

-Instead, we started writing SKILL.md files.
-Instructions.
-Reusable, executable, callable by any agent in any session.
-Document generation.
-API process creation.
-Vulnerability detection.
+So we stopped writing specs for that category of work.
+We started writing SKILL.md files instead — instructions that are reusable, executable, and callable by any agent in any session.
+We applied them to document generation, API boilerplate, vulnerability detection, and similar flows.
 The output was the same.
 The friction was gone.

 That was the moment I realized we had shifted methodologies without naming the shift.